Iconem/historical-satellite/README.md

 ## Intro

-Simple app made to select through Planet Historical Monthly Basemaps and compare it against other TMS basemaps (like Google, Bing, Here, ESRI, Mapbox, Yandex, Apple).
+Simple app made to select through Historical Basemaps like Planet monthly mosaics or ESRI Wayback Machine, and compare it against other TMS basemaps (like Google, Bing, Here, ESRI, Mapbox, Yandex, Apple).
 Useful for analyses like [Dilbarjin | LeMonde](https://www.lemonde.fr/international/article/2023/04/07/en-afghanistan-le-pillage-massif-d-un-site-archeologique-attribue-a-l-ei_6168703_3210.html) outside Qgis, directly within a web browser (inside or outside of Iconem).

-Rough initial version, with:

-- Downloads all planet-basemaps-monthly from 2016-01 to present with the map viewport as extent
+- Downloads all esri-wayback and planet-basemaps-monthly from 2016-01 to present with the map viewport as extent
-- Side-by-side comparison of imagery datasets (Planet monthly at 2 different timestamps, or satellite imagery sources from planet/google/bing/here/esri/mapbox/yandex/apple)
+- Side-by-side or split-view comparison of imagery datasets (Planet monthly/ESRI Wayback at 2 different timestamps, or satellite imagery sources from planet/google/bing/here/esri/mapbox/yandex/apple)
-- Downloaded images are geotiffs, so can be drag-and-dropped to qgis to get their location
+- Downloaded images are geotiffs, so can be drag-and-dropped to qgis

 ## Features:

 - 2 Maps in a Split view (split-screen or side-by-side)
-- Settings component to select planet basemap timestamp
+- Settings component to select historical basemap timestamp
 - Slider with play capabilities (forward/backward, play/pause or step-by-step and FPS control)
 - Selector to choose raster source TMS url (via a TMS URL, or a planet monthly basemap)
 - downloads planet monthly basemaps frames from 2016-01 to present via TiTiler (merge/crop tiles automagically and export to geotiff)